 - Mook Pancakes – The best pancake menu I’ve ever seen!
 The decor is very cute too – a great spot for some brunch.

 - Sir Adam Hotel – This time we stayed in the STUNNING Sir Adam Hotel.
 The views are amazing, the location is a little bit out from the city centre, and prices start at about €279.

-- Inntel Hotel – The last time I visited with Gerard, I booked on Hotwire (meaning I didn’t know what hotel we had until after we booked).
+- Inntel Hotel – The last time I visited, I booked on Hotwire (meaning I didn’t know what hotel we had until after we booked).
 I got a good price (I think I paid around €125 a night) and it was very central, but the rooms and hotel in general was a bit old.
 I’m not sure I’d recommend it, but then again you don’t spend very much time there when you have so much to see and do in Amsterdam.
 If location is the most important thing for you, then this hotel would be a good option.

 Other things to note: